 2. Coconut Oil

 Not only does coconut oil have a wonderful flavor that goes great with any sweet baked good or even some savory dishes (especially thai food) it also has wonderful health benefits.
-Coconut oil has been said to aid in weight loss, support heart health, boost metabolism and benefit skin (source).
-It is a saturated fat, but remember saturated fat is not something to fear (read the introduction to this post above for more info on that or learn more here)
+Coconut oil has been said to aid in weight loss, support heart health, boost metabolism and benefit skin.
+It is a saturated fat, but remember saturated fat is not something to fear.

 Sometimes cooking with this oil brings a coconutty flavor to the dish, but I have used it successfully in many dishes with other dominant flavors that mask the coconut flavor.
 You can also use refined coconut oil if you don’t want any coconut flavor.